Summary

 Our contributions so far

-• A range of Open Access (OA) publishing options for over 95% of our journals, 280 fully OA journals and our ongoing conversion commitment.
-This has led to 115 journals being converted from subscription to OA since 2012, with a further 7 currently converting for their 2024 volumes.
-20% of the articles we published in 2020 were OA (this number is growing, by more than 50% annually).
+• A range of Open Access (OA) publishing options for over 95% of our journals, over 360 fully OA journals and our ongoing conversion commitment.
+This has led to 122 journals being converted from subscription to OA since 2012.

-• Open research platforms and gateways from F1000 for major research funders and organizations worldwide including the European Commission, the Bill & Melinda Gates Foundation and others, providing a route to support their researchers in adhering to open research principles and make their research outcomes available sooner to a global audience.
+• Open research platforms and gateways from F1000 for major research funders and organisations worldwide including the European Commission, the Gates Foundation, Wellcome and others, providing a route to support their researchers in adhering to open research principles and making the full breadth of their research outcomes available sooner to a global audience.

-• Supporting good open research practice, as evidenced through clear and progressive data sharing policies, training and support for researchers, and participation in industry groups such as the Open Access Scholarly Publishers Association (OASPA).
+• Supporting good open research practice, as evidenced through clear and progressive data sharing policies, training and support for researchers, and membership in industry groups such as the Open Access Scholarly Publishers Association (OASPA), as well as participation in the S2O Community of Practice and groups like the Research Data Alliance (RDA).

 Progression towards Open Access

-Progress towards OA in scholarly communications is happening at different speeds, but we will move ambitiously and as quickly as the market dictates.
-We will aim to match what we publish by geography and subject area to the available funding.
-Our goal is to achieve what authors need and what funders require, even if it is not always possible to have the same speed and rate of OA take up across all disciplines.
+Progress towards OA in scholarly communications is happening at different speeds, and varies across geographies and disciplines, but we will move ambitiously and with a diversity of pathways to support as many researchers to share their work openly as possible.
+Our goal is to achieve what authors need and what funders require, even if it is not always possible to have the same speed and rate of OA take-up across all disciplines.

-We have introduced Choose Open which is a growing range of cost-effective open choices for the research community on how content is accessed, shared and discovered.
+We continue to evolve a growing range of cost-effective open choices for the research community on how content is accessed, shared and discovered.
 These include F1000’s publishing gateways and platforms, an extensive range of hybrid and full OA journals, and OA books.
-Choose Open is underpinned by our ongoing commitment to libraries, consortia, scholarly societies and funders to develop innovative options to address their OA needs, alongside a commitment to be proactive advocates of an open future.
+Our approach to OA is underpinned by our ongoing commitment to libraries, consortia, scholarly societies and funders to develop innovative options to address their needs, alongside a commitment to be proactive advocates of an open future.

 Our positions on Open issues